KosmosisDire/TeammateRevive/README.md

 ## Default Game Mode:

 The default and most simple game mode.
-When a teammate dies you can revive them by staying inside of the red bubble around where they died.
+When a teammate dies you can revive them by staying inside of the purple bubble around where they died.
 Reviving drains your health over time to balance things out.
-This keeps you from reviving during battle, but once battle is over it isn't too dangerous to revive.
+This makes it dangerous (but possible) to revive during battle.
+Once battle is over it isn't too dangerous to revive.

-<br> <br>
+<br> <br> <br>

 ## Death Curse Game Mode: